FluxML/Flux.jl/docs/src/gpu.md

 ## Checking GPU Availability

 By default, Flux will run the checks on your system to see if it can support GPU functionality.
-You can check this explicity by typing `Flux.use_cuda[]` which is the internal flag Flux uses.
+You can check if Flux identified a valid GPU setup by typing `Flux.use_cuda[]` which is the internal flag Flux uses.
 You can also run:

 ```julia
 julia> using CUDA